| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 All businesses currently registered for VAT who wish to refund to their past customers any money they overpaid as VAT can use the scheme.

-You can also use the scheme if you are no longer registered for VAT - you will be subject to the same terms and conditions as VAT registered businesses.
+You can also use the scheme if you’re no longer registered for VAT – you will be subject to the same terms and conditions as VAT-registered businesses.

-The existence of the scheme does not affect your right to claim that you wouldn’t be unjustly enriched.
+The existence of the scheme does not affect your right to claim that you would not be unjustly enriched.

 If we reject your claim on the grounds of unjust enrichment, you still have the right of appeal.